g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

 | high-drop | 50 | 30 |
 | high-drop | 75 | 65 |

-Basically, when we have a congestion or micro-burst on the interface, basically when the routers can't forward the packets in the same way that it is arriving, the queue is filling and the drop-profile is used to discard the packets accordingly the fill level.
-In the low-drop, when the queue is 25% filled, 5% of this traffic will be radomly dropped, this is considered a conservative profile, the high-drop is agressive, and when we have 25% of the queue filled, 10% of the traffic will be radomly dropped.
+Basically, when we have congestion or a micro-burst on the interface—meaning the router can't forward the packets as fast as they are arriving—the queue starts filling up, and the drop profile is used to discard packets according to the fill level.
+In the low-drop profile, when the queue is 25% full, 5% of this traffic will be randomly dropped; this is considered a conservative profile.
+The high-drop profile is aggressive, so when the queue is 25% full, 10% of the traffic will be randomly dropped.

 Let's configure this on all routers:
 ```